beaverbuilder/documentation/docs/beaver-builder/advanced-builder-techniques/shortcodes/use-shortcodes-in-tools-menu-css-or-js.md

 ---
 id: use-shortcodes-in-tools-menu-css-or-js
-title: Use shortcodes in Tools menu CSS or JS
+title: Use shortcodes in CSS or JS
-sidebar_label: Use shortcodes in Tools menu CSS or JS
+sidebar_label: Use shortcodes CSS or JS
 ---

 You can use shortcodes in **Layout CSS & JavaScript settings**, accessed from the [Tools menu](/beaver-builder/getting-started/bb-editor-basics/tools-menu.md).
 Use this feature to replace a value in custom CSS or JS in a Beaver Builder layout.